theooos/fp/README.rst

     ghci -package-db=Bram/ghc Scrabble

+However!
+This will not work from tinky-winky.
+For that, see the next question.

 **Q: How can I connect to a lab computer?**

 **A:** From tinky-winky, type this in your terminal::